-MEDHOST has been using Trend Micro™ Deep Security™ solution to protect its data centres for years.
+MEDHOST has been using Trend Micro™ Deep Security™ solution to protect its data centers for years.
 However, when they began looking for a solution that would protect their cloud workloads, they reviewed solutions from several of the leading vendors.
 In the end, Trend Micro was selected.
-“Trend Micro Deep Security offers amazing extensibility to manage all policies and controls in our data centre and AWS environment with minimal resources,” said Williams.
+“Trend Micro Deep Security offers amazing extensibility to manage all policies and controls in our data center and AWS environment with minimal resources,” said Williams.

 In addition to Trend Micro’s long experience securing instances in AWS environments, MEDHOST chose Trend Micro because of its commitment to service and partnership that’s been evident from the beginning of the relationship.
 “Trend Micro is a true partner.
 When we have a security challenge, Trend Micro experts are in the room helping us secure our AWS environment,” said Williams.